apache/pulsar/README.md

 * When working on the Pulsar core modules in IntelliJ, reduce the number of active projects in IntelliJ to speed up IDE actions and reduce unrelated IDE warnings.
   * In IntelliJ's Maven UI's tree view under "Profiles"
-    * Activate "core-modules" maven profile
+    * Activate "core-modules" Maven profile
-    * De-activate "main" maven profile
+    * De-activate "main" Maven profile
     * Run the "Reload All Maven Projects" action from the Maven UI toolbar.
 You can also find the action by the name in the IntelliJ "Search Everywhere" window that gets activated by pressing the **Shift** key twice.

 * Run the "Generate Sources and Update Folders For All Projects" action from the Maven UI toolbar.
 You can also find the action by the name in the IntelliJ "Search Everywhere" window that gets activated by pressing the **Shift** key twice.
 Running the action takes about 10 minutes for all projects.
 This is faster when the "core-modules" profile is the only active profile.